private adhd assessments in london

 The online assessment is a structured process rather than a single appointment.
 It may include a developmental and medical history, parent questionnaires, school feedback, direct clinical assessment completed remotely, and a review of any previous reports or relevant background information.

 Yes.
-Parent information is an important part of the process, and school feedback is often very helpful where available.
-This allows the clinician to understand how your child presents across different settings and to build a fuller picture of their needs.
+Parent or carer input is an essential part of the assessment, and school reports are mandatory in accordance with NICE guidance.
+This helps the clinician understand how your child presents across different settings and supports a careful and evidence-based diagnostic process.

 No. A child ADHD assessment is more than a brief screening or checklist.
 It is designed to gather information from different sources so that any diagnosis, or decision not to diagnose, is careful, robust and evidence-based.